The Rawhide Artist

 “He was as good as he thought he was,” recalls one of the cowboys who worked on Black’s crew.
 “You know how some people talk the talk, but can’t walk it?
 Bill could do everything he said he could.”

 The word “rawhide” suggests a rough-hewn, unfinished product, and in one sense, it is.
-Unlike leather, which is tanned with some form of chemicals (even with natural tanning processes) to be soft and pliable, rawhide is just what it sounds like: dried, untreated animal skin.
+Unlike leather, which is tanned with some form of chemicals (even in natural tanning) to be soft and pliable, rawhide is just what it sounds like: dried, untreated animal skin.
 Used since prehistoric times, the material is an extremely durable alternative to leather, plant fibers, or woven hair for binding and lashing; it’s also proved useful for making shields and drum heads, containers, shoe soles, and any other item requiring components that are easily cut and shaped when wet but hard as horn when dry.
 Rawhide has one other distinctive feature: it contracts significantly as it dries.
 For this reason, rawhide became the original shrink-wrap—to this day a rawhide covering is still considered the best protection for the wooden tree of a traditional western saddle.

 While Black’s work involves a primitive material, his creations assume patterns of extraordinary geometrical complexity.
 The multicolored weaves that he incorporates into traditional horse gear are suggestive of Hopi Indian baskets or the warp and weft of African textiles.
 Much like each of these folk crafts, rawhide horse gear has a vital use, embodying what Black likes to call “workable art.”